hussien-hussien/TinyEarn/README.md

 * beautifulsoup4>=4.9.0
 * requests>=2.22.0

 The above packages should auto-install when you install TinyEarn.
+If you are downloading from github, you should be able to run the following code to install dependencies if you run into any issues.
+`` pip install -r requirements.txt ``

 ## Get Started